 As you may have seen in recent news; “Woman Charged with Leaving Child Unattended in Car at Maryland Live!
 Casino” has spurred me to write an article on the current law in Maryland regarding this issue.

-Contact the office if you’ve been charged with a crime in Maryland, you can call the office at (410) 694-7291 or email us for immediate legal help.
+Contact a Baltimore criminal defense lawyer if you’ve been charged with a crime in Maryland, you can call the office at (410) 694-7291 or email us for immediate legal help.

 Maryland Family Law §5-801 defines the crime of “Confinement in dwelling, building, enclosure, or motor vehicle” and states, “A person who is charged with the care of a child under the age of 8 years may not allow the child to be locked or confined in a dwelling, building, enclosure, or motor vehicle while the person charged is absent and the dwelling, building, enclosure, or motor vehicle is out of the sight of the person charged unless the person charged provides a reliable person at least 13 years old to remain with the child to protect the child.